joonarafael/ohte/README.md

 **PROBLEM B**: *The lock file is not compatible with the current version of Poetry.
 Upgrade Poetry to be able to read the lock file or, alternatively, regenerate the lock file with the `poetry lock` command.*

 **SOLUTION B**: Your Poetry installation is too old/new.
 Lock file has been generated with Poetry version 1.4.0.
-First, remove `poetry.lock` file entirely and regenerate it again by executing:
+You could try to match your Poetry version, but this issue can be also resolved by first removing `poetry.lock` file entirely, and then regenerating it again by executing:

 ```bash
 poetry lock --no-update